-The Company currently conducts the majority of its food business in Hong Kong Dollar, United States Dollar, Australian Dollar and Euro and its expenses in relation to its mining and other activities are primarily incurred in Canadian Dollar and United States Dollar.
-At this time, the foreign exchange risk faced by Century is mainly limited to currency fluctuations between the Hong Kong Dollar, the United States Dollar, the Canadian Dollar, the Australian Dollar and the Euro.
+The Company currently conducts the majority of its food business in Hong Kong Dollars, Australian Dollars and Euro's and its expenses in relation to its mining and other activities are primarily incurred in Canadian Dollars.
+At this time, the foreign exchange risk faced by Century is mainly limited to currency fluctuations between the Hong Kong Dollar, the Canadian Dollar, the Australian Dollar and the Euro.
 If Century fails to adequately manage the risks inherent in exchange rate changes, the Company's financial results could suffer.